Not all articles are the same

 It is not only the article’s subject to determine its weight, however, but also and especially the way in which that article was written.
 The importance of a topic is in fact often evident, but as we got to that article, it is not always so.

-To recount a bombing you must be under the bombs, along with the populations with which you have to share emotions and destinies.
+To recount a bombing you must be under the bombs, along with

 These are the words of Domenico Quirico, the correspondent of Italian newspaper «La Stampa», missing for days in Syria.
 There is a difference between telling hearsay and be there, on the spot, often running the same risks of the populations of which you are talking about; just as there is a lot of difference between telling a scandal of political corruption through the news leaked from the Public Prosecutor’s office and be the journalist who, at his own personal risk, discovered and revealed to the public that corruption scandal.